-A bad case of the mumps at the age of nine left actress and producer Hunter totally deaf in her left ear.
+A bad case of the mumps at the age of nine left actress and producer Holly Hunter totally deaf in her left ear.
 But she says it’s actually helped her career.
 ‘I have a natural intensity that is just a part of who I am,’ she explains.
-‘And I think that my intensity comes from being profoundly deaf… acutely tuned into what people are saying.’
+‘And I think that my intensity comes from being profoundly deaf… Acutely tuned into what people are saying.’

-That’s right – the scientist, tinkerer and TV star proudly wears a hearing aid, and it hasn’t held him back from busting any myths.
-The congenital condition otosclerosis means he has limited hearing in his left ear – so he wears what he calls ‘titanium ear bones.’
-Which sounds appropriately cool.
+That’s right – the scientist, tinkerer and TV star proudly wears a hearing aid and it hasn’t held him back from busting any myths.
+The congenital condition otosclerosis means he has limited hearing in his left ear – so he wears what he calls ‘titanium ear bones’, which sounds appropriately cool.

 Closer to home, did you know Australia’s second-longest-serving Prime Minister wears hearing aids?
 In fact, he’s relied on the devices since the age of nineteen.
 Like so many others, he actually credits his hearing impairment with his political success.
 ‘It probably resulted in me having a slightly louder voice because when you are a bit deaf you overcompensate,’ he points out.
 Today, he’s Patron of the advocacy group Deafness Forum.